 - Time Countdown

 - Distance Countdown

 - Strokes Countdown

 So, lots of useful features.
 For a certain amount of work, use the Strokes Countdown mode or use the Calories Countdown feature if you want to target a certain number of calories burned.

 Once you are finished with your workout, simply press the recovery button and see how fast your heart rate can return to a normal BPM (beats per minute).

-This is a great gauge for how “in shape” you are but can only be used with a 5.3 KHz chest strap heart rate monitor.
+This is a great gauge for how “in shape” you are but the chest strap is sold separately.
+It can only be used with a 5.3 KHz chest strap heart rate monitor.
 One very popular model is the Polar H7 Bluetooth Heart Rate Monitor.

 The Erg600w monitor does come with 2AA batteries so you don’t need anything when the rower arrives and it won’t need to be plugged into an outlet.

 Overall, users felt this was a very good monitor for this price range and was much better than monitors on similarly priced rowing machines.

 Luckily, there aren’t too many complaints about the ERG600W.